vadzim/async-from-sync/README.md

 ### iteratorWrap(iterator: Iterable | AsyncIterable): Iterable | AsyncIterable

 Does conversion only if needed.
-Does not any conversion if javascript engine always call finally blocks of generators.
-Usefull mostly if you need to have a thing that just work:
+Does not any conversion if javascript engine always calls finally blocks of generators.
+Usefull if you need to have a thing that just works:
 ```js
 async function F() {
   for await (const x of iteratorWrap(someIterable)) { ... }